tldr-pages/tldr/pages/linux/sensible-browser.md

 > Open the default browser.

-- Open a new window of the defaualt browser:
+- Open a new window of the default browser:

 `sensible-browser`